hpzhang94/zhp_archive.github.io/index.md

 # menuorder: 1
 ---

 I am a computer science Ph.D. candidate at UC Davis, working with <a href="http://jiaweizhang.net/">Dr. Jiawei Zhang</a>.
-My research interests lie in building graph models for natural language processing.
-My recent work has focused on text summarization, and LLM application.
+My research focuses on developing graph models for natural language processing.
+My recent work has focused on text summarization and LLM application.

 If you are interested in my research, or would like collaborate with me, you are welcome to <a href="mailto:haopeng@ifmlab.org">[email me]</a>.